markproy/bird-classification-workshop/docs/lab3-host-model.md

 * In the `Inference` section of the left hand panel of the SageMaker console, click on `Endpoints`.
 * Click on `Create endpoint`.
 * Give it the name `nabirds-species-identifier` with a suffix provided to you for the workshop (e.g., `nabirds-species-identifier12-04`).
 Remember this endpoint name, as you will refer to it in the next step, and in the next two labs.
 * In the `Endpoint configuration` section, select the endpoint configuration that you just created in the previous step.
+You will need to first click the radio button for that configuration, then click on the `Select endpoint configuration` button.
 * Click on `Create endpoint` at the bottom of the page, and SageMaker will create an endpoint for you.
 The creation process will take several minutes.
 Note that once the endpoint is in the running state, your account will be billed until the endpoint is deleted.

 ## Step 4 - Test your model from a SageMaker terminal window